- NRSA Postdoctoral Fellow, NIDDK, 1981-1983, Advisor: Dr. Elizabeth F. Neufeld

 Sphingolipids also function directly as signaling molecules.
 Sphingosine-1-phosphate (S1P), a product of sphingolipid degradation, is a regulator of several biological processes.
 S1P can be produced by all cells and its concentration is relatively high in blood.
 It has five high-affinity G-protein-coupled receptors (GPCRs) that are highly and widely expressed.
 S1P signaling through its GPCRs regulates basic functions in the vascular, nervous, and immune systems.

 In our lab, we aim to discover the functions of sphingolipids in normal biology and in disease using genetic approaches in mice and in patient cells.
-Ultimately we can use what we learn from this research to identify new therapies for disease.
+Ultimately we aim to devise therapies for the diseases of sphingolipid metabolism.

 Applying our Research

 Sphingolipids have important biological functions, and their role in human disease is only beginning to be appreciated.
 A deeper understanding of the sphingolipid system holds potential for the development of novel therapies for human disease.

 Need for Further Study